philipturner/molecular-renderer/Documentation/render-process.md

 There are a few other, minor artifacts.
 Along the border between a silicon and hydrogen atom, white pixels can appear sporadically on the silicon side.
 Also, when atoms move quickly (isopropanol rotating at 0.5 Hz), the border between atoms can be a bit jumpy.
 In the MM4 carbosilane test, FSR shows noticeable artifacts at the borders between slowly moving atoms, while MetalFX does not.

 Despite its downsides, FSR 3 makes it possible to bring Molecular Renderer to the Windows target audience.
 Older GPUs work precisely because FSR 3 does not rely on computationally intensive neural networks, and it does not require hardware FP16 arithmetic.

-## Asynchronous Raw Pixel Buffer Handler

-Exit the `application.run()` paradigm entirely for offline rendering. `Display` and `Clock` are inappropriate because there is no interaction with DXGI/CVDisplayLink, notion of "frames per second", or need to accurately track wall time for real-time animations.

-Add a second mode for `Display`.
-In the descriptor, leave `monitorID` as `nil`.
-The application creates an artificial "display" with no actual link to DXGI.
-The frame rate is zero and the clock never increments.

-Offline rendering doesn't need to use a queue, triple-buffering, or asynchronous buffer handling.
-The point is to make offline rendering work at all, not to be fast.
-Performance will often be dominated by excessively expensive GPU-side settings.
-We need to minimize the design cost of this offline rendering feature.

-We can enforce the absence of upscaling for offline renders. `application.render()` can instead be a synchronous function.
-The output `Image` data type now owns an array or pointer, which the user reads to get raw pixel data.
-Use FP16 to minimize the complexity of the conversion implementation.

-> Edit the shader code generation to write directly to a buffer.
-All of this can be very, very simple.

-The behavior of `frameID` also changes in the offline mode.
-It starts at 0, and increases after every call to `render()`.

----

-First steps:
-- Debug PPM generation, with the text above as reference to search for culprits for bugs
-- Delete the text above
-- Start working on the first test that uses this new functionality